Our Class-M license program is tailored for both beginner and experienced riders.

 Successful motorcycling is not just a matter of being careful and having good instincts; it requires specialized knowledge, skills, techniques, and strategies.
 If you have never ridden, are self-taught, or have learned from friends, you will benefit from our professional training, which we've offered for over 35 years.

+Our motorcycle classes are led by certified ride coaches, both male and female, who are committed to providing a safe, inclusive, and empowering learning environment for all riders.
 The Maryland Motor Vehicle Administration (MVA) and the Motorcycle Safety Foundation train and certify our instructors.

 The MVA requires all students to complete an online Motorcycle Safety Foundation course as part of the licensing program.
 Students will receive online course information on the first day of class.